bhauman/figwheel-main/docs/getting_help.md

 ### Trying to create a sweet dev environment

 Another thing that folks do, is they try to duplicate their current development environment.
+As developers, we become very accustomed to having tools set up just the way we like them.
+I'm very sympathetic to this.

-I would advise that you not invest too much time trying to set up a sweet development environment.
+I however strongly advise that you not invest too much time trying to set up a sweet development environment, and rather invest that time into learning the ClojureScript language with a simple set of tools.
 The Clojure landscape currently has a diverse set of tools that is constantly in flux.
 As a result, it's very difficult to suss out which ones will actually help you.
 If you spend a lot of time evaluating all these options it can become very frustrating.
 If you wait a while, and use simple tools you will have much more fun actually using the language itself and this experience will provide a foundation to make better tooling choices.

 If you are new Clojure and ClojureScript I'd advise that you start with a terminal REPL and a decent editor.